GADOLINIUM EXPOSURE

 The FDA announced it is requiring several actions to alert health care professionals and patients about gadolinium retention after an MRI using a GBCA, including a patient Medication Guide that every patient will be asked to read before receiving a GBCA.
 The FDA is also requiring GBCA manufacturers to conduct further studies to assess the safety of these agents.

 The U.S. Food and Drug Administration (FDA) has suggested that health care professionals consider potential retention characteristics of imaging agents when choosing a GBCA for patients at higher risk for gadolinium retention.
 Such patients include those requiring multiple doses, pregnant women, children, and patients with inflammatory conditions.
-Ohio doctors are urged to minimize repeated GBCA MRI imaging tests when possible.
+Doctors are urged to minimize repeated GBCA MRI imaging tests when possible.

 CONTACT THE LYON FIRM TODAY